birkenbihl/isoc-ams/README.md

    ...
    for the following members a nagging mail will be sent to AMS-support (we are not authorized to fix it!):
    ...
-   the following members are in sync
+   the following locally registered members are in sync with AMS:
    ...

 AMS 2025-07-03 12:00:32 start delete ... from AMS Chapter members list ...

 Dear MAS-support team,

 this is an automatic, complimentary Message from the ISOC German Chapter Members Administration System (ISOC.DE MAS).

+Assuming you are interested in making ISOC AMS consistent, the purpose of this message is to help you with valid, up-to-date data.

 The following individuals are legally registered paying members of ISOC.DE - many of them for more than 25 years.
-...
+They all are also registered as ISOC (global) members.
+Unfortunately they are not registered with AMS as members of ISOC.DE.
+Even more we are not authorized to fix this.
+So we forward this data to your attention:

    Uwe Mayer, xxx@yyy.com (ISOC-ID=1234567)
    ...